FailAcademy/learning/wdp-vancouver/_slides/week-06/05-functions-hooks-debugging.md

 Time to add some version control to your project.

-Initialize a git repository in the root of your project's WP installation in VVV or MAMP, at the `.gitignore` file as recommended, stage your files, make your commit, add a remote from GitHub, and push your code!
+Initialize a Git repository in your project's `wp-content` directory in MAMP, add the `.gitignore` file as recommended, stage your files, make your commit, add a remote from GitHub, and push your code!

 ---